slowings/NLP_identifying_trolls/README.md

 * [BERT Collab Notebook](https://colab.research.google.com/drive/1cpWFaNgGR0gjVR4oKRShtcNb1ps4hBTI?usp=sharing)

 ## Overview and Understanding
 Online harassment is a pervasive issue that affects a significant portion of the population, with serious consequences for individuals and society.
 According to a 2021 Pew research poll, a majority of respondents believe that social media companies are not doing enough to address online harassment.
-Harassment affects various demographics, with women and LGBTQ+ individuals being particularly vulnerable.
+Harassment affects everyone, but has a more significant impact on BIPOC and LGBTQIA communities, as well as women.

 Social media platforms play a crucial role in disseminating information and shaping public sentiment.
-The misuse of these platforms can lead to severe consequences.
+Therefore, use of social media sites through creation of a hostile environment by an extreme few can not, and should not be condoned.
 Detecting and addressing hate speech and toxic comments are essential tasks in the information age.

+Our client, a small social media site that specializes in neighborhood forums, is looking to combat an uptick in trolling on their site.
 The goal of this capstone project is to build a virtual moderator (vMOD) using Natural Language Processing (NLP) techniques.
 The vMOD will accurately predict whether a comment is harassment or not.
-This model will not only help in reducing the impact of toxic commentary but also alleviate the psychological burden on human moderators.
+This model will not only help in reducing the impact of toxic commentary but also alleviate the financial onus of needing to employ a large group of human moderators, in addition to lessening the emotional toll of the remaining human moderators.

 ## Data Understanding